KimJoon93/Android-Basics-Nanodegree/README.md

 ### Java Break: Interfaces
 ### Arrays,Lists, Loops, & Custom Classes

++ When to use Arrays
+    - Travel App (item to pack for traveling) : array of Strings
+    - YouTube app (number of views) : integer
+    - Setting app (languages supported) : array of Strings
+    - Shopping app (whether a product is in stock) : boolean
+    - Lottery app (winning combination of 5 numbers for a single round in the lottery) : array of integer
+    - Health track app (miles or km walked for each day) : array of float

 ### Java Break: Loops
 ### Quick Guide to Gradle
 ### Project: Musical Structure App